evishnu/Berkeley-Machine-Learning-and-AI-Module-20-Exercise/README.md

 - **Random Forest**
 - **Support Vector Machine (SVM)**
 - **K-Nearest Neighbors (KNN)**
+- **Note: I have compared the models using first 10,000 rows of the diabetic_Data.csv

 Each model is evaluated using:
 - Train & test accuracy